dylygs/scousepy/docs/index.rst

 =============

 This is the documentation for scousepy.
 This program is a rewrite of jdhenshaw/SCOUSE in Python 3.6.
-It is a Semi-automated multi-COmponent Universal Spectral-line fitting Engine in PYthon, meapectra in groups & correlating them together
+It is a Semi-automated multi-COmponent Universal Spectral-line fitting Engine in PYthon, meant to fit spectra in groups & correlate them together

 .. toctree::
   :maxdepth: 2